jphalimi/PythonForMIC/Doc/library/msilib.rst

 .. function:: CreateRecord(count)

-   Return a new record object by calling :c:func:`MSICreateRecord`. *count* is the number of fields of the record.
+   Return a new record object by calling :cfunc:`MSICreateRecord`. *count* is the number of fields of the record.